Jonxthan/podcast/README.md

 ---------MINIMUM EPISODE ATTRIBUTES---------------

-All episode attributes in the requirements were integrated
+All episode attributes in the requirements were integrated in database tables.

 -------------EXTRAS------------------